cyberark/sidecar-injector/README.md

     The **Authenticator Sidecar** is injected into the application pod on pod creation via the sidecar injector.
 The injection is configured via annotations.

-    + The `conjur` ConfigMap is used for both Conjur Authentication and Connection configuration
+    + The `conjur` ConfigMap is used for both Secrets Manager Authentication and Connection configuration
-    + The `conjur.org/container-name` is set to "secretless" because the corresponding Conjur identity to the service account used expects the sidecar container to be named secretless.
+    + The `conjur.org/container-name` is set to "secretless" because the corresponding Secrets Manager identity to the service account used expects the sidecar container to be named secretless.

     ```bash